alan-turing-institute/spatial-inequality/notes/data.md

 - **API Available:** No
 - **Used For:** Weight for each output area for place of work coverage.

 No API and the interace to get the data is a bit clunky.
+I got it by followinig this process starting from the link above:

 1) **Place of work:** Choose _"Select Area Within"_ (at top), then: Type of area to select: _2011 Output Areas_, Select All Areas Within: _2011 Census Merged Local Authority Districts_, List Local Authority Districts Within: _North East_, Select all the local authorities.
 2) **Usual Residence:** Choose _"Select From List"_ (at top), then: Countries: _Some_, Select _England and Wales_.